mysociety/alaveteli/doc/manual/docs/running/redaction.md

 button at the bottom of that request's admin page.

 If you want to redact any text that matches a particular pattern, you can use a
-<a href="{{ site.baseurl }}docs/glossary/#regexp" class="glossary__link">regular expression</a>
+<a href="{{ page.baseurl }}/docs/glossary/#regexp" class="glossary__link">regular expression</a>
 (regexp).
 You need to tell Alaveteli that the text is describing such a pattern rather than the exact text you want to replace.
 Tick the checkbox labelled _Is it a regular expression_ if you're using a regexp instead of a simple, exact text match.

-If you're not using a regular expression, the text match is case sensitive &mdash; so `Reading` will _not_ redact the word `reading`.
+Basic text replacement is case sensitive &mdash; so `Reading` will _not_ redact the word `reading`.
 If you need case insensitive matching, use a regular expression.

 Enter the _replacement text_ that should be inserted in place of the redacted text.
 We recommend something like `[REDACTED]` or <code>[personal&nbsp;details&nbsp;removed]</code>
-to make it very clear that this is not the original text.
+to make it very clear that this is not the original text and, ideally, to give some indication of why something was redacted.
 Remember that the replacement text will look the same as the running text into which it is inserted, which is why you should use square brackets, or something like them.

 Provide a _comment_ explaining why this rule is needed.
 This will be seen only by other administrators on the site.